WICG/webpackage/explainer.md

 Firefox) downloads content and uses it.
 An **intermediate** (like Fastly, the AMP cache, or old HTTP proxies) downloads content from its author (or another intermediate) and forwards it to a client (or another intermediate).

+When an HTTP exchange is encoded into a resource, the resource can be fetched from a **physical URL** that is different from the **logical URL** of the encoded exchange.

 ## Component documents